cucapra/calyx-resource-eval/README.md

 The purpose of the artifact is to support the main claims made in our paper, in particular sections 6 and 7 (the evaluation sections).
 We assume you are using VirtualBox and will provide a .ova file.

-Our evaluation has 3 main parts: 1) Polybench Kernels, 2) PIFO Tree Packet Scheduling, and 3) Systolic Arrays.
+Our evaluation has 3 main parts: Polybench Kernels (section 6.1), PIFO Tree Packet Scheduler (section 6.2), and Systolic Arrays (section 7).

 **Important Note**:
 The resource numbers (LUTs and register usage) in our evaluation require Vivado synthesis tools.